gboehl/emcwrap/README.rst

     ...
     # off you go sampling

 The rest of the usage is hence analoge to Emcee, see e.g. `this tutorial <https://emcee.readthedocs.io/en/stable/tutorials/quickstart/>`_.
-The parameters specific to the ``ADEMove`` are documented `here <https://emcwrap.readthedocs.io/en/latest/modules.html#module-emcwrap.moves>`_.
+The parameters specific to the ``DIMEMove`` are documented `here <https://emcwrap.readthedocs.io/en/latest/modules.html#module-emcwrap.moves>`_.

 The provided tools for Bayesian analysis are ready-to-use, but largely undocumented.
 Find the module documentation here: https://emcwrap.readthedocs.io/en/latest/modules.html